This article appeared in the Gloucester Gazette on March 14, 2017

 Putting your Plan in Place

 The Heritage Law Group is a boutique law firm that specializes in estate planning.
 Our attorneys are committed to protecting families and children.
-We offer a free 90 minute consultation to get you started.
 Come see us soon!